Farber-Lab/Diversity_outbred_bulk_RNA-Seq/README.md

 cd Diversity_outbred_bulk_RNA-Seq/
 ```
 ---
 Note: **GitHub no longer supports password authentication on `https://` URLs**.
-SSH login methods are preffered.
+SSH login methods are preferred.
 To setup SSH based login please follow this [documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Alternatively, a token can be used for authentiication.
+Alternatively, a token can be used for authentication.
 Use [GitHub settings](https://github.com/settings/tokens) to generate a token.

 ### Core Dependencies